SeafoodStudios/eQuacks/README.md

-# eQuacks is still in development.
+# eQuacks is still in early development.
 Check back in later.